-Ken Jennings Starts ‘Jeopardy!’
+Ken Jennings Starts 'Jeopardy!'
 Tenure With Emotional Tribute To The Late Alex Trebek

 The show posted a clip of his statement to their Twitter page seen below.
 Ken was visibly choked up as he addressed the audience for the first time prior to taking his place behind the show's lectern.

-Ken said that he and the other players were dazzled by his intelligence, his charm, and his grace.

-He shared that like all Jeopardy! fans, he missed Alex very much.
-He thanked him for everything he did.
-He also said that one thing should be very clear.
-No one would ever replace the great Alex Trebek.
+He shared that like all Jeopardy! fans, he missed Alex very much and thanked him for everything he did.
+He also said that one thing should be very clear, no one would ever replace the great Alex Trebek.
 However, he could be honored by continuing to play the game he loved.

-The late television star was honored at the close of his final taped episode on January 8 reported The Inquisitr.
+The late television star was honored at the close of his final taped episode on January 8, as reported by The Inquisitr.
 A sentimental 90-second time-capsule montage was aired where the television star was seen throughout his 36 years at the helm of the quiz show.

 Jeopardy! viewers added their own commentary regarding Ken's first episode.